WilmerU7899/github-tutorial/README.md

 > A repository is a folder that you have git runnning in.
 This repository would be uploaded to the remote.
 Keep in mind all repositories are directories but not all directories are repositories.
 You may be wondering how would I make a repository then.
 Well follow the steps bellow to setup it up.

-There are two ways to make a repository via your ide or the Github.com site.

 * First lets learn how to do it straight off of your ide.
     * In the command line type `git init` for the directory you desire to turn into a directory